 While PSI provides more pressure to loosen grime on a driveway’s surface, a higher GPM will result in more water flow, which can lead to faster cleaning of larger surfaces.
 Professionals often use a cleaning solution to help break up dirt and grime on driveway surfaces, making a spray washer’s pressure rating less important.

-Start with the borders
+Start with the borders of your driveway

 You’ve either bought or rented a pressure washer powerful enough to tackle your whole driveway, but how do you start?
 When tackling a power wash of your driveway, it is important to prepare the surface before you begin.